Many musicians say streaming royalties are a waste of time.

 Publish More Music

-A big catalog isn’t everything.
+A big catalog isn’t everything, you want to look at your statistics and make songs people want to hear.
 But all things being equal, it’s better to have more music released.
 Every new song, EP or album you release is a new opportunity.

 In terms of your catalog, don’t put all your eggs in one basket.
 Explore and experiment.
 Spotify is a good music discovery platform, and you just never know who might come across your music, especially as you publish more.